 - Concierge service that is extremely helpful for making last minute dining reservations and getting Fastpasses.

 STOP 1: We drove to Hollywood Studios and got there before the general public (with our extra magic hour) and booked it straight back to get in line to meet Kylo Ren.
 We then hit the couple other spots on our map, took some pictures and left.
 Driving saved us time and you only have to pay for parking once per day.
+UPDATE: Since writing this, Galaxy’s Edge has opened at Hollywood Studios and would now be our very first stop of the day.

 STOP 2: We drove to Epcot and parked (no parking fee this time).
 We hit the couple things we wanted to see and ate lunch in Mexico, then left.